HazeSystem/lojban-made-easy/pages/books/learn-lojban.md

 se zdani
 : x1 lives in x2, x1 inhabits x2

+jbena
+: x1 is born to x2 at time x3 and place x4

 tcadu
 : x1 is a city or town

 jarbu
-: x1 is a suburban are of city/town x2
+: x1 is a suburban area of city/town x2

 nurma
 : x1 is a rural area, x1 is in the country